Discover Destinations When to Travel How to get around Visa Packing list

 Visa in the Philippines

 Most nationalities do not require a visa to enter the Philippines for a 30-day stay.
-You might, however, be asked to show proof of an onward ticket departing the country before you will be allowed to board on a flight to the Philippines.
+You might, however, be asked to show proof of an onward ticket departing the country before you will be allowed to board a flight to the Philippines.

 While most nationals are only permitted a 30-day stay, nationals from Brazil and Israel are permitted to stay for 3 months in the Philippines.
 However, you also have the option of extending your stay for an additional 30 days for a small fee.
 Be sure your passport has at least 6 months validity, you have a passport photo, and proof of financial means to cover your stay while in the country.

-Chinese and Indian nationals are permitted to stay 7-14 days, depending on where they have applied for their visa from.
+Chinese and Indian nationals are permitted to stay for 7-14 days, depending on where they have applied for their visa from.
 Be sure to research this topic further if you are from either of these countries.